Notes on the Geography of Italy: Florence: Panorama

 Before we look more closely at the city, maybe we should put on some historical boots.
 If you want to get a sense of the depth of human occupance, try this Etruscan wall, just a few miles away at Fiesole, Roman "Faesulae."

-Close by is Fiesole's Roman theater, built in 80 B.C. but obviously still a venue today.
+Close by is Fiesole's Roman theater, built in 80 B.C. but obviously a venue still.

 The city's Roman origins are also visible in the downtown street grid, which marks the roughly square Roman townsite, six blocks north-south and seven east-west.
 Via Tornabuoni, shown here, is one of those Roman streets and has been the most stylish shopping street in Florence for more than 500 years.
 Other street names are corruptions of their original Latin names: the central north-south street, for example, is Via Calimala, originally "Cardo Major."